Mitigating Unintended Memorization with LoRA in Federated Learning for LLMs

-Most importantly, we see that \textit{models fine-tuned in centralized learning with LoRA consistently exhibit lower memorization scores}, suggesting the adequacy of using of LoRA as a memorization-mitigating technique with little to no performance cost.

-Additionally, we compute the memorization scores of pre-trained models without fine-tuning, to obtain control values.
-This is equivalent to computing the models' ability to ``guess" the suffix without having seen previously the medical records.
-We obtained scores an order of magnitude lower than any fine-tuned model score, which additionally confirms that none of the models had already been trained on the i2b2 dataset.
-Thus, while some scores in Figure~\ref{fig-cl-privacy} may appear low at first glance, the lowest memorization depicted in this figure is $> 10$ times higher than the control.
+Contrary to our results, \citet{wang2025leaner} found that larger models and data duplication in CL did not affect memorization LoRA fine-tuning, with memorization scores remaining near zero for all settings while full fine-tuning memorization was increasing.
+We suggest that near-zero memorization can result from the small scale of GPT-2 models, and that memorization may appear only above a certain model size.
+In fact, the two trends do appear when they relax their definition of memorization, resulting in Llama 3 1B and 8B showing non-trivial memorization with LoRA.